google/flax/README.md

 ## Try Flax now by forking one of our starter examples

+We keep here a limited list of canonical examples maintained by the Flax team.
+If you are looking for more examples, or others built by the community, please check the [examples folder](./examples/README.md) for further guidance.

 ### Image Classification
 ⟶ [MNIST](examples/mnist) (also see [annotated version](https://flax.readthedocs.io/en/latest/annotated_mnist.html))